plausible/website/_posts/2024-07-17-every-possible-way-to-ensure-your-web-analytics-is-working-correctly.md

 ---
 layout: post
-title: Every possible way to ensure your web analytics is working correctly
+title: How to ensure that your web analytics is tracking correctly
 description: Check if your website tracking is working right, with an all-encompassing process to spot and solve problems.
 slug: is-analytics-working-correctly
 date: 2024-07-17T10:44:38.667Z
 author: hricha-shandily
+image: /uploads/devtools-check-analytics-status.png
+image-alt: How to ensure that your web analytics is working correctly
 ---
 Whether you've recently added a new tracking snippet to your site or have reasons to believe that your web analytics might not be functioning properly, it's a good idea to verify if your analytics setup is correctly installed.